varunkumardev/amitmerchant1990.github.io/_posts/2019-9-6-building-api-endpoints-magento2-from-scratch.md

 categories: [Magento2]
 ---

-Magento is known for its developer-friendly approach for buliding things around its platform.
+[Magento](https://magento.com) is known for its developer-friendly approach for buliding things around its platform.
 Everything is well-defined and readily available in the framework.
-This also includes creation of RESTful APIs right within the framework.
-In this article, I'm going to explain how you can create an API endpoint in Magento 2 and how you can consume or disribute the same.
+This also includes implementing RESTful APIs right within the framework.
+In this article, I'm going to explain how you can create an API endpoint in Magento 2 and how you can consume or distribute the same.

 ## Create a `webapi.xml` file